Inversions in Random Permutations Under the Ewens Sampling Distribution With and Without a Prescribed Number of Fixed Points: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

 In this paper, we study the inversion statistic of random permutations under the family of Ewens sampling distributions, the distributions obtained by exponential tilting via the total-number-of-cycles statistic.
-Surprisingly, it does not seem that this has been studied so far.
-Our results may be thought of as the obverse of the results in~\cite{GP18} concerning the cycle statistics under the Mallows distributions, obtained by exponential tilting via the inversion statistic.
-Recently, in~\cite{Pin25}, one of the present authors studied the inversion statistic under the uniform distribution conditioned on the permutation having a prescribed number of fixed points.
-The proofs in that paper exploited the so-called Chinese restaurant construction for a uniformly random permutation.
-As is well-known, that construction can be modified to produce a random permutation with a Ewens sampling distribution \cite{Ald85,Pit06}.
+We consider both the unconditioned Ewens sampling distributions and the Ewens sampling distributions conditioned on the permutation having a prescribed number of fixed points.
+Surprisingly, it does not seem that the inversion statistic has been studied even under the unconditioned Ewens sampling distributions.
+Our results in this regard may be thought of as the obverse of the results in~\cite{GP18} concerning cycle statistics under the Mallows distributions, the distributions obtained by exponential tilting via the inversion statistic.

+Our results dealing with permutations under Ewens sampling distributions conditioned on having a prescribed number of fixed points generalize recent results of~\cite{Pin25}.
+In that paper, one of the present authors studied the inversion statistic under uniformly distributed random permutations conditioned on having a prescribed number of fixed points.
+The proofs in that paper exploited the so-called Chinese restaurant construction of a uniformly distributed random permutation.
+As is well-known, that construction can be modified to produce a random permutation with a Ewens sampling distribution~\cite{Ald85,Pit06}.
 We use this construction in our proofs.